hoya012/long-haul/_posts/2018-09-28-Learning Transferable Architectures for Scalable Image Recognition-Review.markdown

 ---
 layout: post
-title:  “Learning Transferable Architectures for Scalable Image Recognition ”
+title:  “Learning Transferable Architectures for Scalable Image Recognition 리뷰”
 date:   2018-09-28
 description: This is a review of 'Learning Transferable Architectures for Scalable Image Recognition' paper.
 comments: true